cloudevents/spec/kafka-protocol-binding.md

 with all CloudEvent messages, if it does not adhere to all of the normative language of this specification then it is not a valid CloudEvent.

 If the `content-type` header is not present then the receiver uses _structured_ mode with the JSON event format.

 ### 3.1.
 Key Mapping

+Every implementation MUST, by default, map the user provided record key to the Kafka record key.

-The 'key' of the Kafka message is populated by a "Key Mapper" function, which might map the key directly from one of the CloudEvent's attributes, but might also use information from the application environment, from the CloudEvent's data or other sources.
+The 'key' of the Kafka message MAY be populated by a "Key Mapper" function, which might map the key directly from one of the CloudEvent's attributes, but might also use information from the application environment, from the CloudEvent's data or other sources.

 The shape and configuration of the "Key Mapper" function is implementation specific.

-Every implementation SHOULD provide a default "Key Mapper" implementation that maps the [Partitioning](extensions/partitioning.md) `partitionkey` attribute value to the 'key' of the Kafka message as-is, if present.
+Every implementation SHOULD provide an opt-in "Key Mapper" implementation that maps the [Partitioning](extensions/partitioning.md) `partitionkey` attribute value to the 'key' of the Kafka message as-is, if present.

 A mapping function MUST NOT modify the CloudEvent.
 This means that the aforementioned `partitionkey` attribute MUST still be included with the